Random Exclusion Codes: Quantum Advantages of Single-Shot Communication: Maximum quantum success probability in REC

 \begin{proof} Without loss of generality, we consider the two 2-outcome POVMs applied in the protocol are: $M_1\equiv M_{10}+M_{11}=\mathbb{I}$ ~(we take $M_{12}=0$) and $M_2\equiv M_{20}+M_{21}=\mathbb{I}$ ~(we take $M_{22}=0$).
 Let us partition the set of all words $a=a_1a_2\in \mathcal{A}^2$ into two parts: $\mathbb{P}=\{00,01,10,11\}$ and $\mathbb{P}^c=\{02,20,12,21,22\}$.
 Then, from the Eq.~(\ref{eq:avsq}) we get

 In the last step above, we simply apply the known result, i.e., in a $(2,2)$ RAC, the quantum maximum for the average success probability is $(1+1/\sqrt{2})/2$.
-Since our quantum protocol reaches the derived quantum upper bound, we find an optimal over the set of all two-outcome measurement protocols.
+Since our quantum protocol reaches the derived quantum upper bound, we find it to be optimal over the set of all two-outcome measurement protocols.

 \end{proof}

 In general, the optimization problem consists of maximizing the figure of merit over all possible three-outcome POVMs on a qubit space.
 To find optimal states and measurements for the purpose, let us rewrite the average success probability as follows,